rekha-balan/azure-docs-test2-pr.nl-NL/articles/security-center/security-center-apply-disk-encryption.md

 * Obtain and run the Azure Disk Encryption Prerequisites Azure PowerShell script.
 * Encrypt your virtual machines.

-[Encrypt an Azure Virtual Machine](security-center-disk-encryption.md) walks you through these steps.
-This topic assumes you are using Windows 10 as the client machine from which you configure disk encryption.
+[Encrypt a Windows IaaS VM with Azure PowerShell](../security/quick-encrypt-vm-powershell.md) walks you through these steps.
+This topic assumes you are using a Windows client machine from which you configure disk encryption.

 There are many approaches that can be used for Azure Virtual Machines.
 If you are already well-versed in Azure PowerShell or Azure CLI, then you may prefer to use alternate approaches.
 To learn about these other approaches, see [Azure disk encryption](../security/azure-security-disk-encryption.md).